sjang1594/sjang1594.github.io/_posts/etc/Interviews/2025-06-13-hyundai-autoever.md

 ---
-title: Hyundai Autoever
+title: Hyundai Autoever Interviews
 layout: post
 category: etc
 tags: [interviews]
-published: false
+published: True
 ---

 ### Motivation

-I was thinking about on
+It's been quite a while after I left the previous job, which made me focus on what I really wanted to do with my career.
+When the AI technology